ENSE370-2026/ENSE_370_Lab/Lab-2/UMLRefresher.md

 ## Procedure

 I have taken and adapted two diagrams from chapters 3 and 4 of *UML Distilled, 3rd ed.* by Martin Fowler.
 Your first task is to use the class diagram to produce corresponding code, sufficient that you can execute the system and see it working in skeletal form.
+Use the GitHub Classroom link to create your repository.

 <table>
   <tr>